 Throughout the course, news articles will be used to facilitate discussion of current events and the introduction and application of course concepts.
 These articles will be posted a few days before they are discussed and several questions will be included with each article.
 Students will be evaluated on their contribution and participation in these discussions; this participation can occur verbally in class or through the optional submission of written answers prior to the class discussion.
 The focus is not on having the "correct" answers, but rather on effort and critical thinking.
+Accordingly, students should not use generative AI tools (such as ChatGPT) to submit their responses.

-Students' grades for this activity will be posted on ACORN on a rolling basis and will be adjusted as the course proceeds.
-It is expected that there will be 9 articles discussed throughout the semester.
+Students' grades for this activity will be posted on Moodle on a rolling basis and will be adjusted as the course proceeds.
+It is expected that there will be 8 articles discussed throughout the semester.